IgrikXD/WSPR-beacon/Firmware/README.md

 After assembling the device, you can upload [firmware for testing the hardware](./wspr-beacon-hardware-test.ino).

 > [!NOTE]
->This is an optional step; you can skip it.
+>This is an optional step, you can skip it.
 I recommend using this firmware if you encounter issues with the device's functionality when using the main wspr-beacon firmware.

 This firmware checks the correctness of the SI5351 IC initialization, the correctness of the serial connection with the GPS module, and the correctness of GPS data synchronization.